rdilweb/docs/docs/tutorials/better-wsfull/index.md

 It has multiple quality-of-life changes over the normal workspace-full.

+## OS

+Unlike workspace-full, better-wsfull uses Debian instead of Ubuntu, which saves roughly 300 megabytes from the final image.

 ## Using

 To use the image, start a workspace in Gitpod, and create a `.gitpod.yml` file if you don't have one already.